dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 ### Rule description

-Calls to 'string.IndexOf' where the result is used to check for the presence/absence of a substring can be replaced by 'string.Contains'
+Calls to 'string.IndexOf' where the result is used to check for the presence/absence of a substring can be replaced by 'string.Contains'.

 ## [CA2300](https://docs.microsoft.com/visualstudio/code-quality/ca2300): Do not use insecure deserializer BinaryFormatter